frilel/CP1_A_Experiment_2021/README.md

 # CP1_A_Experiment_2021
-Experiment setup for the course 'DM2350 Human Perception for Information Technology' in autumn 2021.
+Experiment setup for the course 'DM2350 Human Perception for Information Technology' in autumn 2021 at KTH in Stockholm.
 The study investigated the perceived openness of two virtual characters, in F-formation, with varying head rotations in a VR environment.

 The project was built for the Oculus Quest 2 VR headset and makes use of the XR Interaction Toolkit.